Structuring your telephone sales call – 3 elements

 Structuring your telephone sales call.
 There is lots to consider to ensure the structure of your outbound sales call gives you the best chance of a successful outcome.
 Our sister company Associated Learning Systems sells 3 audio CDs on the subject for goodness sake.
 So I won’t give you a lengthy checklist.
 But how about 3 for starters?

 First thing to do, is look briefly at the previous call notes.
 Hopefully these are yours, if not you may be flying a bit blind, but remember that ‘knowledge is power.’

-So review the notes, see what has been discussed, what they said on previous calls, perhaps what products they’ve bought from you before.
+So review the notes.
+Review what has been discussed previously.
+What did they say on previous calls?
+What products have they bought from you before?
 It shouldn’t take more than a minute or so, but it is so important.
 One obvious benefit is that it stops your call being a cold call doesn’t it?
 You can also use it often to get past the gatekeeper.
 “OK, well when I spoke to him about it back last summer he said that it’s something he might start looking at after the move to your new factory.”
 At this point the receptionist / gatekeeper will know you’ve spoken to him before.
 So they’re more likely to put you through.